BitcoinDesign/Guide/guide/designing-products/personal-finance.md

 For recurring payments, some of these mechanisms let businesses regularly deduct money from accounts without customers approving each transaction.

-bitcoin is different: since the sender must initiate all transactions, automated deductions are impossible for non-custodial wallets.
+Bitcoin is different: since the sender must initiate all transactions, automated deductions are impossible for non-custodial wallets.
 However, the sender's wallet may support automatically sending recurring payments, which the sender would need to configure on their own.

 {% include picture.html
    image = "/assets/images/guide/designing-products/personal-finance/monthly-budget-wallet-setup.jpg"